 - A minimum of 124 credit hours (122 for geology) must be completed.
 Acceptance must be obtained from the Office of the Associate Dean for Academic Programs and Student Development to use as credit toward graduation any course that was completed 10 or more years previously. - 2.
-A minimum grade point average of 2.0 is required. - 3.
-A minimum of 24 credit hours must be taken in a major subject (see departmental requirements) with a minimum grade point average of 2.0.
-No grade below C- is acceptable in the major subject. - A minimum of 9 credit hours in the major subject must be completed at IUPUI (see departmental requirements).

-- 5. Residence at IUPUI for at least two semesters and completion, while at IUPUI, of at least 32 credit hours of work in courses at the 300 level or higher are required. - 6.
-With the approval of the associate dean for academic programs and student development, students who have had at least four semesters of resident study may complete up to 15 credit hours of the senior year at another approved college or university. - 7.
-Courses taken on the Pass/Fail option may be applied only as general electives and not toward degree area requirements of the school or department. - No more than 60 credit hours earned in accredited junior colleges can be applied toward a degree. - Students may enroll in Independent Study (correspondence) courses for general electives up to a maximum of 12 credit hours with permission of the associate dean for academic programs and student development. - 10.
-With permission of the appropriate department, credit may be earned through special credit examination.
-Credits earned by special credit examination may be used toward the total credit hours required and to satisfy area requirements for a degree. - 11.
-The following courses do not count for any credit toward any degree program in the School of Science: AGR 101; BIOL N120; all COAS courses; EDUC U205, X150, X151, X152; ENG W001; and MATH 001, 002, 111, 123, 130, 131, 132. - 12.
+A minimum grade point average of 2.0 is required. - A minimum of 24 credit hours must be taken in a major subject (see departmental requirements) with a minimum grade point average of 2.0.
+No grade below C- is acceptable in the major subject. - A minimum of 9 credit hours in the major subject must be completed at IUPUI (see departmental requirements). - 5.
+Residence at IUPUI for at least two semesters and completion, while at IUPUI, of at least 32 credit hours of work in courses at the 300 level or higher are required. - 6.
+With the approval of the associate dean for academic programs and student development, students who have had at least four semesters of resident study may complete up to 15 credit hours of the senior year at another approved college or university. - Courses taken on the Pass/Fail option can be applied only as general electives and not toward degree area requirements of the school or department. - 8.
+No more than 60 credit hours earned in accredited junior colleges can be applied toward a degree. - 9.
+Students may enroll in Independent Study (correspondence) courses for general electives up to a maximum of 12 credit hours with permission of the associate dean for academic programs and student development.
+Also, with permission of the department, credit may be earned through special credit examination.
+Credits earned by special credit examination may be used toward the total credit hours required and to satisfy area requirements for a degree. - The following courses do not count for any credit toward any degree program in the School of Science: AGR 101; BIOL N120; CHEM C100; all COAS courses; EDUC U205, X150, X151, X152; ENG W001; and MATH 001, 002, 111, 123, 130, 131, 132. - 11.
 Courses taken outside of the Schools of Science and Liberal Arts must receive departmental approval.
 No more than 6 credit hours of clinical, athletic, or performing arts course work will be approved.
+See the departmental adviser for details. - 12.
+In general, credit is not allowed for both of two overlapping courses.
 See the departmental adviser for details. - 13.
-An application for a degree must be filed in the Office of the Recorder; School of Science; Science, Engineering, and Technology III, Room 222 [(317) 274-0626] at least one semester prior to the anticipated graduation date.
-Degrees are conferred in May, August, and December; Commencement is held only in May.
-Candidates for degrees in August may participate in May Commencement. - 14.
-In general, credit is not allowed for both of two overlapping courses.
-Examples of course overlaps are as follows:
+An application for a degree must be filed in the Office of the Recorder; School of Science; Science, Engineering, and Technology III, Room 3224 [(317) 274-0626] at least one semester prior to the anticipated graduation date.
+Degrees are conferred in May, August, and December; commencement is held only in May.
+Candidates for degrees in August may participate in May commencement.